 What’s the difference between reflexive authoritarianism and overt totalitarianism?
 Time.
 It seems Elizabeth Warren is well on her way.

 Interesting coincidence that medical insurance companies are cultivating antibiotic-resistance in a US-developed bioweapon which was somehow released on the east coast.
 And now this lab with a history of outbreaks has been moved to kansas.
+It seems the entire country is a petri dish for disaster capitalists.

 This is the way satanists often operate, they create the conditions needed for others to carry out their plans, whether through incompetence, greed, rage or some other mechanism, without being aware of the plan. ( legal and financial immunity for predatory lenders, http://thoughtcrimeradio.net/2017/03/fox-fired-glenn-beck-after-he-exposed-the-federal-reserve/ , atrocity-inducing conditions in iraq http://thoughtcrimeradio.net/2011/10/sniping-us-soldiers-in-iraq-an-inside-job/ ) Social destabilization is a fertilizer for the disaster capitalism business model. http://thoughtcrimeradio.net/2014/02/the-war-on-empathy-love-and-family/ The last thing a disaster capitalist wants is social stability. http://thoughtcrimeradio.net/2018/03/how-the-empires-child-abusers-censored-revolutionary-research-into-causes-of-violence/ http://thoughtcrimeradio.net/2017/05/the-cia-and-the-crack-cocaine-epidemic/